md-toybur-rahman/Teacher_Platform/README.md

 (This note for all of 3 pages of callEarning, conferenceEarning and referralsEarning.) if anything will need to change.let me know.

 7. In Create conference page i had to deleted your datepicker div. because that was unnecessary.
 I made a new div and arranged it in line no 331-344.
 Hope you like it.
 I created one more extra share button for desktop responsive purpose.
 Desktop share button in line no 308-312 and mobile share button in line no 389-393.
 Also i had to created a div for "Set Reminder" in line no 348-351.
 This part was not in mobile design.
 But its available in desktop design.So i thought that was a mistake of design. then kept it for both design. if you don't want it for mobile then use this class ("hidden sm:flex items-center justify-between px-5 py-2 shadow-lg rounded-full w-full sm:w-1/2") replace current classes (all classes).

+8. Carefully check the EditProfileTeacher page.
+There have lot of changes.
+I had to made lot of new code according your design.Which was not available in your code before.
+And i also made 1 more css class named "inactive" and changed little code of javascript for active and inactive toogle function.
+So i repeat that please check full codes of the page and match it with the design.
+If you feel discomfort to understand then knock me.

  -->